GermaniaKG/Salesmen/README.md

 ### SalesmanInterceptorsTrait

-Objects using this trait will provide anything that **SalesmanProviderTrait** provides, and additionally a setter method `setSalesmanId` which accepts anything; if **SalesmanProviderInterface** given here, *getSalesmanId* method will be called.
+Objects using this trait will provide anything that **SalesmanProviderTrait** provides, and additionally a setter method `setSalesmanId` which accepts anything; if **SalesmanProviderInterface** given here, *getSalesmanId* method will be called to obtain the ID to use.
 Roughly outlined:

 ```php
 use SalesmanProviderTrait;